Residence Life Leadership Opportunities & Positions

 Conference Guest Specialist (CGS)

-The Conference Guest Specialist (CGS) position within the Housing & Conference Services office provides a leadership role for guest and serves as primary point of contact for guests at the Conference Services desk.
+The Conference Guest Specialist (CGS) position within the Housing & Conference Services office serves as a primary point of contact for guests at the Conference Services Guest.
 The CGS creates a welcoming environment for all guests through friendly and solution-oriented service.
 CGS is responsible for executing daily office tasks, responding to guest questions and concerns, answering guest services phone, the check-in/check-out of overnight guests and providing quality customer service while assisting with various administrative tasks.
 CGS will be trained in operational responsibilities of the Conference Services Representative.